UCAR-SEA/SEA-ISS-2025-A-Practical-Framework-for-Small-Teams-to-Develop-Sustainable-Research-Software/notebooks/practices.md

 ```

 ## Information Gathering
 In our workflow, the developer is responsible for writing requirements and design documents after gathering necessary information and understanding the problem domain.
 However, too much information can overwhelm the developer, as domain experts may be enthusiastic about sharing details.
 The developer's aim is to understand just enough to translate the problem into software.
-To achieve this, we propose a single technical meeting where the domain expert briefly present their research, before the developer ask a set of specific questions to efficiently extract essential information needed to build an MVP.
+To achieve this, we propose a single technical meeting where the domain expert briefly present their research, before the developer asks a set of specific questions to efficiently extract essential information needed to build an MVP.
 We arrange these questions into six categories:

 - Q1.* - **Problem Domain** helps the developer to understand the big picture of research field;
 - Q2.* - **Software Goals** focuses on what the software should achieve;